 17. WHAT DATA

-SHOULD BE

-DISCLOSED BY THE
+SHOULD BE DISCLOSED BY THE

 DEPOSITORS TO

 THEIR BANKS IN

 ORDER TO ENABLE

 ENFORCEMENT

-AND IMPLEMENTATION OF THE
+AND IMPLEMENTATION OF THE INSURANCE?

-INSURANCE?

-Banks are required to identify their clients along AML rules and record certain data defined in the legal regulations.
+Banks are required to identify their clients and record certain data defined in the legal regulations.
 No other data are necessary for enforcing deposit insurance.